 Holocaust–the destruction of European Jews — course

-Preparation to the visit at the Auschwitz Memorial for students 13-15 years old
+Preparation to the visit at the Auschwitz Memorial for youth over 13 years old

 Authors: Adam Musiał and Monika Witalis-Malinowska